efthymisgeo/multimodal-masking/README.md

 <!-- This is currently in alpha release under active development, so things may break and new features will be added. -->

 # Introduction
-This paper presents a generic light-weight layer which can be emdedded in multimodal architectrues, namely $M^3$.
-This layer takes as input representations from various modalities, e.g. text, audio, visual.
+This paper presents $M^3$, a generic light-weight layer which can be emdedded in multimodal architectrues without any modifications and without any additional learnable parameters. $M^3$ takes as input representations from various modalities, e.g. text, audio, visual.
 It then randomly either masks one of them or leaves the total representation unaffected. $M^3$ is applied at every time step in the multimodal sequence, acting as a form of regularization.

 <!-- - [Pytorch Lightning](https://pytorch-lightning.readthedocs.io/en/stable/)